Epic home fails: world's worst design and DIY mistakes

 Putting down roots

-Another less than brilliant example of logical thinking is seen in this picture taken of a garage in Sarnia, Ontario, Canada.
+Another less-than-brilliant example of logical thinking is seen in this picture taken of a garage in Sarnia, Ontario, Canada.
 The question is, did someone plant a tree in front of the garage door or did some genius build a house behind a giant tree?

 @pleasehatethesethings/Instagram